MPLLang/mpl/README.md

 ICFP 2016.

 ## Try It Out

+Instructions for installing MPL natively (on Linux or Mac) are further below.

 If you want to quickly try out using MPL, you can download the Docker image and run one of the [examples](examples/).